curl/curl/docs/libcurl/opts/CURLOPT_SSL_CTX_FUNCTION.md

 argument passed in to this callback with the CURLOPT_SSL_CTX_DATA(3) option.

 This function gets called for all new connections made to a server, during the SSL negotiation.
-The *ssl_ctx* points to a newly initialized object each time, but the pointer may still be the same as in a prior call.
+While *ssl_ctx* points to a newly initialized object each time, the pointer may still be the same as in a prior call.

 To use this callback, a non-trivial amount of knowledge of your SSL library is necessary.
 For example, you can use this function to call library-specific